LTGS: Long-Term Gaussian Scene Chronology From Sparse View Updates: Implementation details

 Note for matching, we follow the fast reciprocal matching procedure from MASt3R~\cite{mast3r}.
 Based on these matches, we construct a graph $G_t = (N_t, E_t)$ as:

 where the nodes $N_t$ are objects and the edge weight $E_t$ encodes the total number of matches between every pair of objects $o_{t,k}^i$ and $o_{t,l}^j$.
-We then cluster the graph using the depth-first search (DFS) algorithm~\citep{dfs} to identify connected components, where each component corresponds to a unique global object identity.
+We then cluster the graph using the depth-first search (DFS) algorithm~\cite{dfs} to identify connected components, where each component corresponds to a unique global object identity.
+Here, we retain an edge only if the number of matches exceeds a threshold $\tau_{match}$.
 Based on these clustering results, we assign instance IDs to the matched components and filter out unmatched objects for consistency.
 This filtering strategy gives robustness to detected instances that are inaccurate due to the artifacts in rendered images.

 After obtaining object-level matches for every sequence within an identical timestep, it is essential to associate object masks across different timesteps.
-For each object $o_{t,k}^i$ and $o_{\tilde t,l}^j$ where $t$ and $\tilde t$ are the set of target times after intra-timestep matching, we accumulate the SAM~\citep{sam} features in the object region, and build a matrix $\mathbf{S}_{k\leftrightarrow l}$ that contains cosine similarity among every pair as follows:
+For each object $o_{t,k}^i$ and $o_{\tilde t,l}^j$ where $t$ and $\tilde t$ are the set of target times after intra-timestep matching, we accumulate the SAM~\cite{sam} features in the object region, and build a matrix $\mathbf{S}_{k\leftrightarrow l}$ that contains cosine similarity among every pair as follows: